stellaexp/data-centric-development-project/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
+I'd like to thank the Tutor Support team at Code Institute who helped me with any issues I became particularly stuck on.

 ## Content
-The text for section Y was copied from the Wikipedia article Z
+All recipes were taken from BBC Good Food, or otherwise from memory by myself.

 ## Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from https://unsplash.com/.

 ## Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from BBC Good Food.